Hoh Rainforest

 Queets Spruce

-If one tree defines the Queets, it is Sitka Spruce.
-A number of massive spruces grow adjacent and near the trail for its entire length.
-The valley holds one of the best collection of spruces in the Peninsula and their size attests to their incredible age.
-Some are covered in moss, some are in the process of decay but most are unique in appearance and shape.
+If one tree defines the Queets, it is the Sitka spruce.
+A number of massive spruces grow adjacent to and near the trail for its entire length.
+The valley holds one of the best collections of spruces on the Peninsula, and their size attests to their incredible age.
+Some are covered in moss, some are in the process of decay, but most are unique in appearance and shape.

 Sam’s River Loop Trail

-Though lacking the giant trees found across the river in the nearby Queets River Trail, the Sam’s River Loop Trail has a unique character all its own.
+Though lacking the giant trees found across the river on the nearby Queets River Trail, the Sam’s River Loop Trail has a unique character all its own.
 This short 2.5-mile walk circumambulates the Queets Campground and ranger station, and is filled with moss-laden trees.
-Both exemplary Bigleaf Maples and Western Hemlocks enclose the trail with drapes flora hanging from every branch.
-Unlike many of the major river valley hikes elsewhere in the National Park, this hike has a spacious, open feel to it, crossing beautiful fields of lush grass.
-There are at least two sections where the path disappears and hikers must rely on signs across the grassy wetlands to point them to find the trail’s continuation.
-Though brief, the trail is a wonderful and accessible rainforest introduction for those unwilling or unable to ford the river deeper into the Queets.
+Both exemplary bigleaf maples and western hemlocks enclose the trail, with draped flora hanging from every branch.
+Unlike many of the major river valley hikes elsewhere in the national park, this hike has a spacious, open feel to it, crossing beautiful fields of lush grass.
+There are at least two sections where the path disappears, and hikers must rely on signs across the grassy wetlands to find the trail’s continuation.
+Though brief, the trail is a wonderful and accessible introduction to the rainforest for those unwilling or unable to ford the river deeper into the Queets.

 IMG_39152-Flipped.jpg